kukuriku42347/Data-Analytics-Portfolio/Projects/Adventure Works - SQL Analysis/Project Summary.md

 ## 📝 Recommendations

-- Focus marketing and stock management on **Mountain and Road Bikes** to maximize profits.
+- Focus marketing on the subcategory of **Mountain Bikes** as they generate the second-best revenue and have a higher margin than the top revenue subcategory of **Road Bikes** & the third best subcategory of **Touring Bikes**.
+- Explore how to raise the margin % on **Road Bikes** as it is the top revenue subcategory.
 - Investigate and reduce return rates in **Clothing** through improved sizing and product information.
 - Develop targeted promotions for **lower-income customers** and specific occupations with high spend potential.
 - Expand presence in profitable regions such as **Australia** and **US Southwest**.
+- Explore expansion possibilities in the three regions in the US where Adventure Works don't generate much revenue, namely **Southeast**, **Southwest**, and **Central**.

 ---

 ## 🧠 Skills Developed

-- Writing advanced SQL queries involving multiple table joins and aggregations.
+- Writing SQL queries involving multiple table joins and aggregations.
 - Calculating and interpreting retail KPIs such as gross margin and return-adjusted profit.
-- Using Excel pivot tables and charts to visualize and summarize complex datasets.
+- Using Excel visualize and summarize complex datasets.
 - Translating raw data into actionable business insights and recommendations.

----

-## 📂 Included Files

-- `sql_queries.sql` — SQL queries used for data extraction and aggregation
-- `analysis_summary.xlsx` — Excel pivot tables and charts summarizing key metrics
-- `README.md` — This project summary and documentation

 ---